Send the link below via email or IMCopy

 Joint Chiefs of Staff

-tariff LO 17.1: Assess the role that government plays in our mixed economy.
+LO 17.1: Assess the role that government plays in our mixed economy.

 Multinational corporations, Walmart example